Müller (footballer, born 1966): Club career

 Müller is one of São Paulo's all-time leading scorers with 158 goals.
 With the club he won the Intercontinental Cup in 1993, scoring the third goal against A.C.
 Milan in Tokyo.
-He later had spells in Italy, and played for several other Brazilian clubs, such Cruzeiro.
-He retired from professional football in 2004.
+He later had spells in Italy before returning to Brazil and retired from professional football in 2004.

 International career

-Müller made his debut for the Brazilian National team in March 1986, in a friendly against West Germany.
+Müller made his debut for the Brazil national team in March 1986, in a friendly against West Germany.
 He was on the losing side as the Germans won 2–0 in Frankfurt.
 He continued to appear in friendlies across that spring, including scoring his first goal for the National team against East Germany in a 3–0 home win.
 That summer, Müller played a part in each of Brazil's games in the 1986 FIFA World Cup in Mexico.
 Brazil were eliminated in the Quarter finals after losing a penalty shootout to France.
 Müller had been substituted by this point and his replacement, Zico, had missed a penalty (actually stopped by Joël Bats) in normal time with the scores level.

 Müller played for Brazil in the 1987 Copa America.
 They were eliminated in the opening round by the eventual runners-up, Chile.
 He was then left out of Brazil's victory in the 1989 Copa America, but returned to the side in time to play in the 1990 FIFA World Cup in Italy.
 He registered two goals and an assist during an impressive group stage for Brazil, but the team fell to Argentina in the second round.

 Müller would feature less after the World Cup and missed the 1991 Copa America, but he was recalled by Carlos Alberto Parreira and was a key player in the 1993 Copa America, where Brazil lost to Argentina on penalties in the Quarter Finals.
 Müller went to his third World Cup when he was named in the squad for the 1994 FIFA World Cup in the USA.
 By this time, Brazil's favoured strikers were Romario and Bebeto, and so Müller's contributions were limited to a nine-minute substitute appearance against Cameroon in the first round.

 Müller would make fewer appearances for Brazil after the 1994 World Cup.
 His next appearance was in a home friendly against Wales in November 1997.
 His last appearance for the national team came in a friendly in September 1998 against Yugoslavia.